VividCortex/mysqlerr/README.md

 MySQL Server Error Constants

 Covers up to MySQL 5.7.8.
-Notice that some constants where renamed in later versions of MySQL, because they became obsolete.
+Notice that some constants were renamed in later versions of MySQL, because they became obsolete.
 (In case you wonder: the names here match the symbols MySQL uses in source code.)
 Obsolete names haven't been changed in this package to avoid breaking code, but you should no longer be